AidanTilgner/Simple-Agent/Readme.md

 # Simple Agent

-**Simple Agent is still a work in progress!
-There will likely be bugs and missing features, if you encounter them, please leave an issue!**
+> [!warning]
+> Simple agent can run commands on your machine.
+Be aware of the potential for it to make modifications to your system.

 ![simple-agent-run](https://github.com/user-attachments/assets/617e9dab-44e9-4c07-ba67-88fb9a79bb37)

 ^^ I'll try to have a better demo in the future but this is it working.
 The file was successfully created here, just FYI.

+> [!note]
+> Simple Agent is still a work in progress!
+There will likely be bugs and missing features, if you encounter them, please leave an issue!

 This is an attempt to make a bare-bones, very simple agent based on LLMs and other technologies.
 The goal is to have a simple agent for use in various purposes: